Carlisle Graham: 20th century

 In December 1907, Captain Carlisle Graham, then referred to as the "Hero of Niagara", announced his intention on swimming from Niagara Falls to Montreal in Canada, which is a distance of around 360 miles with his fox terrier "Beauty".
 He described how he would use what he described as the "American underhand stroke", believing that it paid to be "thoroughly American" by following out that principle when he swam.

 Personal

-He was married to wife Barbara (nee Haft) some time around 1890 and had a daughter Mildred, who was born in 1882 and herself married in 1908.
+He was married to wife Barbara (née Haft) sometime around 1890 and had a daughter Mildred, who was born in 1882, who herself married in 1908.

 In December 1907, Graham was working as a cooper in Point Breeze, Philadelphia and by that time was a widower at the age of 57.
 He was described as being "tall, well built and active" while not looking like a man of fifty-seven years.

 Death

 On May 3, 1909, 58-year-old Graham died at the home of his sister from a cold.
 He had been visiting Winnipeg.
-He is buried in Oakwood Cemetery, Niagara Falls, New York and the inscription on his headstone reads "Carlisle D Graham.
+He is buried in Oakwood Cemetery, Niagara Falls, New York, and the inscription on his headstone reads "Carlisle D Graham.
 First to go through the whirlpool rapids in a barrel and live.
 July 11, 1886".
 Annie Edson Taylor, who died many years later, was buried next to him.